diverdown311/LTM_Essentials/docs/LTM_Components/module1/lab1.rst

 #.
 Enter the address 10.1.10.1 and click Finished

-Task 2 – Create a Pool BIG-IP object
+Task 2 – Create a Pool BIG-IP object and a Virtual Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We will be configuring a Pool with two member objects.
 A pool is a group of pool members.
 With few exceptions, all the members of a given pool